Shot-putter Tajinder Toor qualifies for Olympics with record-breaking show at IGP 4 | Sports-Games

 Despite failing to cross the Olympic qualification mark, Dutee is expected to make the Tokyo Games on the basis of world rankings as she is sitting pretty at 42nd spot out of 56 athletes to run in the Olympics 100m race.

-Star sprinter Hima Das clinched the 200m top honours with a time of 22.88 seconds.
+Star sprinter Hima Das clinched the 200m top honours with a personal best time of 22.88 seconds.
 Her timing was not far behind the automatic qualification mark of 22.80 seconds.

 The performance still put India in the 16th spot in the Road to Tokyo list.
 Sixteen team will take part in the Tokyo Olympics men's 4x400m relay race.